On highly regular strongly regular graphs: Graph types and regularity conditions

-By the arguments above and by Lemma~\ref{indprinc}, $\Gamma$ is $\bbT$-regular for all graph-types $\bbT$ from $P$.
+By the arguments above and by Lemma~\ref{indprinc}, $\Gamma$ is $\bbT$-regular for all graph types $\bbT$ from $P$.
 In other words, $\Gamma$ is $(m,n)$-regular. \end{proof}

 Note that a graph is $(2,2)$-regular if and only if it is regular.
-Thus, the previous proposition generalizes a well-known result by A.V.~Ivanov: \begin{theorem}[A.V.~Ivanov {\cite[Prop.2.1]{Iva94}}] Let $\Gamma$ be a regular graph.
-Then $\Gamma$ satisfies the the $t$-vertex condition if and only if it is $[2,t)$-regular. \end{theorem}
+Thus, the previous proposition generalizes a classic result by A.V.~Ivanov: \begin{theorem}[A.V.~Ivanov {\cite[Proposition 2.1]{Iva94}}] Let $\Gamma$ be a regular graph.
+Then $\Gamma$ satisfies the the $t$-vertex condition if and only if it is $(\lseq 2,t)$-regular. \end{theorem}

-\begin{definition} A graph $\Gamma=(V,E)$ is called \emph{$k$-isoregular} if for every subset $X\subseteq V$ with $|X|\le k$ the number of vertices $v\notin X$ that are adjacent to every element of $X$ does not depend on $X$ but only the isomorphism type of the subgraph of $\Gamma$ that is induced by $X$. \end{definition}
+\begin{definition} A graph $\Gamma=(V,E)$ is called \emph{$\kk$-isoregular} if for every subset $X\subseteq V$ with $|X|\le \kk$ the number of vertices $v\notin X$ that are adjacent to all elements of $X$ does not depend on $X$ but only on the isomorphism type of the subgraph of $\Gamma$ induced by $X$. \end{definition}